KenanAegean/WayEscape-2D-Unity-Game-Demo/README.md

 - **Developer:** Kenan Ege
 - **Learning resources:** Udemy (Unity fundamentals)
 - **Assets:** Various from Unity Asset Store and the web
-  - If you see your asset here and want an explicit mention, please contact me—happy to add detailed credits.
+  - If you see your asset here and want an explicit mention, please contact me, happy to add detailed credits.

 ## Feedback